p3bozuric/headshot_generator/README.md

 ### Training Notebook

-1. Open the training notebook in Google Colab.
+1. Open the training notebook in this repo and click to open it using Google Colab.
 2. Ensure you're using a runtime with a GPU (preferably A100).
 3. Mount your Google Drive.
 4. Set up your project configuration like file outputs,..